Romina Laurito

-Romina Laurito (born 4 May 1987, Gallarate) is an Italian rhythmic gymnast.
+Romina Laurito (born 4 May 1987 in Gallarate) is an Italian rhythmic gymnast.

 Career

 Luarito was an individual gymnast until 2007.

 She was part of the 2010 and 2011 Italian Group that competed at the World Championships that won the Group All-around gold medal.
 Her teammates also won a pair of bronze medals at the 2012 World Cup Final in 5 Balls and 3 Ribbons + 2 Hoops.
 She has won a bronze medal at the 2012 Summer Olympics in the group all-around event together with other Group Members (Elisa Blanchi, Marta Pagnini, Elisa Santoni, Anzhelika Savrayuk, Andreea Stefanescu).